 "The body is a friend.
 Give it its due."
 [Abr.
 The positive spin of this contraction is not in the original.]

 "Don't allow yourself to be thrashed by the provoking whip of a beautiful face."

-🙢 Not so.
-Yukteswar was not skilled as a "peerless interpreter" in that field, but a tendentious and biased Bible interpreter.
+🙢 Alas, Yukteswar was not skilled as a "peerless interpreter" in that field, but a tendentious and biased Bible interpreter.
 He often ran over the Bible text itself for the sake of venting personal and unfounded opinions .
-[Evidence] Dare to ask, "If Yukteswar did not comprehend Bible stories even reasonably well, did he comprehend the true nature of matter, as Yogananda would have you think?"
+[Evidence] Dare to ask, "If Yukteswar did not comprehend Bible stories even reasonably well, did he comprehend the true nature of matter and the heavens?"
 Another: "Did he understand the true significance of the fact that Yogananda was a Kali-worshipping guy?"

 Once Yukteswar suddenly stopped discoursing, saying Mukunda's attention was not fully with him.
 Mukunda protested.